 - a) the rider must be a Competitive member of their state branch of Equestrian Australia - b) the horse must have a life registration with Equestrian Australia - c) the horse/pony registration lodged with Equestrian Australia must reflect the name of the amateur owner rider as owner or part-owner of the horse.
-Leased horses are eligible if the amateur owner rider competitor is reflected as the lessee on the EA horse registration of that horse - d) the rider may not receive payment for coaching - e) the rider's income may only include sponsorship - f) the horse/pony must be primarily ridden and trained by the rider/owner with only periodic ridden assistance by person(s) other than the owner, specifically during the period 4 weeks prior to the event - g) the rider must be aged 21 and over can enter in the calendar year in which they turn 21 - h) the division is for Official Competitive competitions.
-The Organising Committees may run this division at any level (ideally at all levels Preliminary GP) and it can be run either within the competition or separately - i) Organising Committees must designate the AOR on the draw if there is a separate competition conducted within the one competition - j) for a State/Regional/Club Leader Board it would be ideal to select several events at which scores will count towards the annual Leader Board - if the OC receives evidence that the rider is in breach of these rules then this rider will forfeit any awards and prizes
+Leased horses are eligible if the amateur owner rider competitor is reflected as the lessee on the EA horse registration of that horse - d) the rider may not receive payment for coachingactivities in equestrian sport including breaking, training, coaching and riding horses - e) the rider's income may only include sponsorship - f) the horse/pony must be primarily ridden and trained by the rider/owner with only periodic ridden assistance by person(s) other than the owner.
+This, specifically during includes the period 4 weeks up to and including prior to the event - q) the rider must be aged 21 and over can enter in the calendar year in which they turn 21 - h) the division is for Official Competitive competitions.
+The Organising Committees may run this division at any level (ideally at all levels Preliminary GP) and it can be run either within the competition or separately - i) Organising Committees must designate the AOR on the draw if there is a separate competition conducted within the one competition - j) for a State/Regional/Club Leader Board it would be ideal to select several events at which scores will count towards the annual Leader Board - k) if the OC receives evidence that the rider is in breach of these rules then this rider will forfeit any awards and prizes